dmfrodrigues/dmfrodrigues.github.io/_posts/2020-07-19-arm-programming.md

 Since ARM uses RISC it requires less transistors and its instructions require less complex hardware support than CISC architectures, so ARM CPUs end up being less expensive.

-Also, Arm Holdings does not produce most ARM processors, it mostly licenses ARM architectures to other manufacturers.
+Also, Arm Holdings does not produce most ARM processors, as it mostly licenses ARM architectures to other manufacturers.
 This fact can help in reducing market prices since Intel cannot charge as much as they wish any longer and the CPU market will be much more competitive once several CPU manufacturers start producing their own ARM-based CPUs.

 ### Safety

 The [Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) and [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) security flaws, affecting mostly Intel processors, are still quite fresh since they were first disclosed in January 2018.
-These specific security flaws lead us to a more general conclusion that CPU architectures developed, maintained and manufactured by a single company like Intel are not subject to as much scrutiny as open-source/licensed, widespread architectures being developed by many companies like ARM.
+These specific security flaws lead us to a more general conclusion that CPU architectures developed, maintained and manufactured by a single company like Intel are not subject to as much scrutiny as open-source/licensed, widespread architectures being developed by many companies, like ARM architectures.